Defending Retaliation Claims Just Got Harder

 Despite the additional litigation exposure created by this decision, employers should continue to thoroughly investigate any claims of discrimination and harassment.
 In Crawford, the Supreme Court emphasized that employers continue to have a "strong inducement to ferret out and put a stop to discriminatory activity" in the workplace, because an employer may be subject to vicarious liability for an actionable hostile work environment created by a supervisor with authority over the employee.
 Moreover, where no tangible employment action is taken, the employer has an affirmative defense to vicarious liability if it exercised reasonable care to prevent and promptly correct any discriminatory conduct, and the plaintiff-employee failed to take advantage of any preventative or corrective opportunities provided by the employer or to otherwise avoid harm.

-For additional information on conducting effective internal investigations or employment litigation avoidance, please contact an attorney in Varnum's Labor and Employment Relations Practice Group, at 616/336-6000.
+For additional information on conducting effective internal investigations or employment litigation avoidance, please contact an attorney in Varnum's Labor and Employment Relations Practice Team at 616/336-6000.